theo0x0/hexagon/paper.md

 What we have seen in the first blockchains like bitcoin is that you can trust only the protocol, because it does not set the rules over data which will be produced by the network (input and output transitions) and limits the ability of participants to change those data so that you can only make new transitions.
 Consensus algorithms solve the problem of how you pay for the resources (like computation and storage).

+It’s hard to figure out how much block producers should actually earn and how much they should be paid for resources.
+On blockchains where block producers paid only by fees, you cannot have many transactions per second because fee revenue stops growing when you have many transactions.
+For example, when you add first 10 transactions you have $5 fees, but when you have 1000 transactions and add another 10 to them, you get much less fees.
+Computation increases O(n), but revenue is ~O(n^1/2).
+Therefore, on early bitcoin and PoS chains block producers are being paid extra (bailout), usually by minting new coins.
+Unfortunately, it’s very roughly calculated and highly exceeds how much is actually spent on computation.

 #### 3.3.1 Proof of Work

 This first consensus protocol requires participants to add proof of work to interact with the network.
 When the network consists only of 100 users, everyone can participate in the consensus, where PoW plays the role of Ethernet in computer commination.
 Each participant has an equal chance of this block being added, and it’s chosen randomly over all participants.